-MMI Dining Services prepares meals for resident and day students in the Henderson Dining Hall and in the Pelican's Pouch in the Student Center.
+MMI Dining Services prepares meals for resident and day students in the Henderson Dining Hall and in the Pelican's Pouch.
 Specific information concerning the charges for this service can be found by consulting "Fees and Finances."
 The student ID card serves as the meal ticket for resident students.
 Day students may purchase meals in the Dining Hall or in the "Pouch" for reasonable prices.